 I hate my shortcomings.
 I know I’m not a fabulous “housewife” but I know I’m able to make lots of other contributions to our little family aside from just my paycheck.
 Like this pizza.
 Thinly sliced flank steak, shaved asparagus, crumbled Gorgonzola, and a béchamel sauce base.
 It’s pretty much the best [non-breakfast] pizza we’ve eaten in ages.
 And it really came about because in my typical frazzled manner one morning a few weeks ago, I forgot to take the pork chops out of the freezer for dinner.
 I called Kyle at home to take them out (he was off from work that day) and I came home that afternoon to find thawed flank steak.
 Silly boy.

 So out of my stewing about the flank steak not being pork chops, I wrapped my brain around the idea of this pizza.
 And since I’m not one to toot my own horn [too often], I’ll just say that you’ll thank me after making this.
-Set atop your favorite pizza dough (this is ours – I really need to blog this recipe), you’ll love how the ingredients all come together almost as if it’s a dinner at a pricey steakhouse.
+Set atop your favorite pizza dough, you’ll love how the ingredients all come together almost as if it’s a dinner at a pricey steakhouse.
 The flank steak is tender, the fresh asparagus adds a little bitterness, the Gorgonzola (and some mozzarella) melts all over just like a decadent Gorgonzola sauce over filet mignon, and the béchamel sauce base is rich and silky.
-Basically, it’s perfection.
+Basically, this steak, shaved asparagus, and gorgonzola pizza is perfection.

 8 - 10 oz flank steak, cooked medium and sliced thin across the grain